+591.2 WORKSHOP

-591,2 WORKSHOP 1-3 credits each Prerequisite: permission of instructor.
+Prerequisite: permission of instructor.
 Opportune topical experience provided periodically as needed and/or as resources become available.
 SCHOOL PSYCHOLOGY INSTITUTES Prerequisite: permission of instructor.
 Specifically designed learning experience for program graduate focusing on critical topics.

 SEMINAR: ROLE AND FUNCTION OF THE SCHOOL PSYCHOLOGIST 3 credits Prerequisite: permission of instructor.
 Seminar on role and function of school psychologist.
 The course, tailored to meet individual needs of trainees, is a consideration of professional standards of school psychology practice.

 COGNITIVE FUNCTION MODELS FOR PRESCRIPTIVE